top of page

 Our Distinctives

-The Mountain State Directory of Sovereign Grace Congregations lists those churches that would in doctrine and practice be Reformed, Calvinistic, and Sovereign Grace.
+The Mountain State Directory of Sovereign Grace Congregations lists those churches that are, in doctrine and practice Reformed, Calvinistic, and Sovereign Grace.

 Our Standard